pmoris/miles-subgraph-miner/README.md

 The syntax used for the motifs is a sequential list of edges, where each edge starts with the source vertex name, immediately followed by its label (without spaces), a dash, and finally the target vertex name, immediately followed by its label, and edges are separated by commas.
 E.g. `vertexOneLabelX-vertexTwoLabelY,vertexOneLabelX-vertexOneLabelX` would represent a two-vertex motif where the first one points to the second one and contains a self-loop.

-The output is provided in both a tab-separated text file and an interactive `cytoscape.js` visualisation in the form of a HTML file (see ).
+The output is provided in both a tab-separated text file and an interactive `cytoscape.js` visualisation in the form of a HTML file ([see top of README](#visualisation)).

 | Motif               | Freq Interest | Freq Total | P-value                |
 |---------------------|---------------|------------|------------------------|